International adoption: European Union

-Within the European Union regulation, reference to intercountry adoption is made in article 4 of the Council Directive 2003/86/EC of 22 September 2003 on the right to family reunification.
-The article regulates the immigration of adoptive third-country-national children provided that the parents are established third country nationals within the European Union.
-EU Member States authorized the entry and residence of children adopted in accordance with a decision taken by the competent authority of the Member State concerned.
-Entry can also be authorized by a decision that is automatically enforceable due to international obligations of the Member State or must be recognized in accordance with international obligations (art.
-4 (b)).
+Within the European Union, intercountry adoption is partly governed by Article 4 of Council Directive 2003/86/EC of September 22, 2003.
+This regulates the immigration of adoptive third-country-national children, provided that the parents are established third-country nationals within the EU.
+Accordingly, EU Member States must authorize the entry and residence of children adopted in accordance with a decision taken by the competent authority of the Member State concerned, or one that is automatically enforceable due to the Member State's international obligations.

-With the ratification and adoption of the Hague Adoption Convention, European countries have developed training for social workers in charge of providing international adoption-related services.
-They have appointed competent specialists and created a centralized system of control (e.g. Italy and Germany).
-In Switzerland, on the other hand, the bureaucratization of the procedures has been considered to have slowed down the process resulting in a decrease of the number of children adopted.
+With the ratification and adoption of the Hague Adoption Convention, European countries have developed training for social workers responsible for providing international adoption-related services.
+For example, Italy and Germany have appointed competent specialists and created a centralized control system.
+In Switzerland, on the other hand, the bureaucratization of procedures has been considered to have slowed the process, resulting in a decrease in the number of children adopted.

-Traditionally in Spain, France and Switzerland, the adopting parents can choose between two paths to carry out international adoption: referring to the intermediation of an accredited body – most of the time a private organization – and with the supervision of the central adoption authority designated by the state, or opting for a private adoption without the referral to the intermediary.
-In Italy and Norway the second option, considered as "private adoption", is forbidden.
-In Italy for example all international adoptions must be arranged by competent bodies accredited by national law.
-The only exception is granted to prospective adoptive couples where one spouse is a native of the country the child comes from, or for Italian families who have lived for a long time in the country and have a significant relation with its culture.
-In these two cases their demand for international adoption can be sent to the International Social Service, an international not-for-profit organization active in more than 100 countries through a network of branches, affiliated bureaus, and correspondents, without recurring to the accredited national bodies.
+Traditionally in Spain, France and Switzerland, prospective parents can choose to adopt internationally with or without a referral through an accredited body.
+In Italy and Norway, the second option, considered as "private adoption", is forbidden.
+The only exception is for prospective adoptive couples where one spouse is a native of the child's country of origin, or for Italian families who have lived in the other country for a long time and have a significant connection to its culture.
+In these two cases, they can submit an international adoption request to the International Social Service.

-France and Germany recently adopted a third path, creating public bodies that simultaneously exercise a formal intermediary role and in practice perform the functions of a central adoption authority.
-Data show that in all European countries, both those that legally prohibit and allow for it, the practice of private adoption is widespread and has raised concerns most of all in relation to the risk of child trafficking.

-Many European countries have signed bilateral agreement with countries of origin of the adopted children (e.g. Spain with Philippines and Bolivia, France with Vietnam).
-Legally speaking, bilateral agreements cannot disregard the guarantees provided by the Convention of the Rights of the Child and by the Hague Adoption Convention.
+France and Germany have adopted a third path, creating public bodies that simultaneously serve as formal intermediaries and act as central adoption authorities.
+Data shows that in all European countries, both those that legally prohibit and allow for it, the practice of private adoption is widespread and has raised child trafficking concerns.
+Many European countries have also signed bilateral agreements with the countries of origin of adopted children, though these cannot disregard the guarantees provided by the Hague Adoption Convention.